Video misrepresented as recent South Korean police raid triggered by pro-Yoon banner

 - By Hawon Jung, AFP South Korea

-"(Police) raid on a family home simply for hanging a 'Yoon Again' banner," reads a Korean-language caption in a video shared on Threads on April 29, 2026.
+"(Police) raid on a family home simply for hanging a 'Yoon Again' banner," says the Korean-language caption of a Threads clip shared on April 29, 2026.

-The minute-long video begins with three people in dark suits entering what appears to be an apartment flat, with a person filming the scene saying off-camera, "this is a situation where they forcibly opened the door."
+The minute-long clip begins with three people in dark suits entering a flat, with a person filming the scene saying off-camera: "This is a situation where they forcibly opened the door."

-The video then shows two photos of several individuals, including the three seen earlier, loading a big blue box -- typically used by law enforcement to carry confiscated items -- into a van parked outside an apartment building.
-A crowd gathered around them, with some filming the scene.
+It then cuts to still frames of several individuals, including the three seen earlier, loading a blue box -- typically used by law enforcement to carry confiscated items -- into a van apparently parked outside the building.

-The final segment depicts a middle-aged man speaking about personal freedom and human rights in front of the apartment building.
+The clip ends with an interview with a middle-aged man speaking about personal freedom and human rights in front of the same building.

-The footage resurfaced in late April when a South Korean court handed Yoon -- already sentenced to life in prison in February for leading an insurrection -- an additional seven years in jail in a separate trial for obstruction of justice.
-Yoon has appealed both verdicts (archive here, here)
+The posts began surfacing in late April when a South Korean court handed Yoon -- already sentenced to life in prison in February for leading an insurrection -- an additional seven years in jail in a separate trial for obstruction of justice (archived here and here).

-In December 2024, Yoon made a shock late-night national televised address, raising the spectre of North Korean influence and "anti-state forces" to declare the suspension of civilian rule.
-But martial law lasted only about six hours as lawmakers raced to the assembly building and voted it down in an emergency session.
+The then-president declared martial law in December 2024 while raising the spectre of North Korean influence and "anti-state forces", but the suspension of civilian rule lasted only about six hours as lawmakers raced to the assembly building to vote it down in an emergency session.

 In subsequent months, Yoon was impeached, removed from power and put on trial over a litany of allegations connected to his proclamation.

-"Patriotic Banner" is a civic group known for hanging street banners in support of Yoon or carrying anti-Chinese messages and election-rigging conspiracy theories (archive link).
+"Patriotic Banner" is a civic group known for hanging street banners in support of Yoon or carrying anti-Chinese messages and election-rigging conspiracy theories (archived link).

-On January 27, the group's Threads account issued an "emergency announcement" revealing Kim's home address south of Seoul and urging YouTubers to livestream the scene of an upcoming police raid (archive link).
+On January 27, the group's Threads account issued an "emergency announcement" revealing Kim's home address south of Seoul and urging YouTubers to livestream the scene of an upcoming police raid (archived link).

-Several livestreams shared on YouTube -- all described as showing a police raid on Kim's residence -- captured officials entering a first-floor apartment and leaving two hours later carrying a large blue box marked "Police."
-Scenes from those videos match the recently-circulated footage.
+Several livestreams shared on YouTube -- all described as showing a police raid on Kim's residence -- captured officials entering a first-floor flat and leaving two hours later carrying a large blue box marked "Police".

-The middle-aged man featured in the latest clip was identified as a local lawyer whose Facebook account is filled with posts about election-rigging conspiracy theories and prayers for US President Donald Trump (archive link)
+The middle-aged man shown being interviewed was identified as a local lawyer whose Facebook page is filled with posts about election-rigging conspiracy theories and prayers for US President Donald Trump (archived link).

-In 2025, the national election commission requested the authorities to investigate Kim and the leader of Tomorrow and Future, a fringe far-right party she had collaborated with, for using unregistered or personal bank accounts to accept donations and to use some of the funds to pay for banners -- in violation of political finance laws (archive link).
+In 2025, the national election commission requested authorities investigate Kim and the leader of Tomorrow and Future, a fringe far-right party she had collaborated with, for using unregistered or personal bank accounts to accept donations and to use some of the funds to pay for banners -- in violation of political finance laws (archived link).

-The police raid on Kim's home was widely reported by media outlets including MBC TV, which aired footage matching the recently-circulated video and YouTube livestreams (archived here, here, here).
+The police raid on Kim's home was also covered by media outlets including MBC TV, which aired footage matching the falsely shared clip and YouTube livestreams (archived here, here and here).

 In its January 27 Threads post, Patriotic Banner also announced it could "no longer collaborate" with Tomorrow and Future, urging supporters to stop sending donations to the party.